xuwangfmc/research-group/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
+#      user_groups:
+#          - Principal Investigators
+#          - Researchers
+#          - Grad Students
+#          - Administration
+#          - Visitors
+#          - Alumni
 user_groups:
-  - Pri
+  - Principal Investigators
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Xu WANG is an Asscoiate Professor of Research Institute for Future Media Computing, College of Computer Science and Software Engineering, Shenzhen University, China.
+His research interests include video compressiong, 3D vision.
+He leads the Immersvie Media Lab, which develops 6DoF video technology in the Metaverse.